HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 * add `max_new_tokens=N` to generation options to specify maximum number of generated tokens. `max_new_tokens` takes precedence over `max_length` if both are provided.
 * add `max_input_tokens=N` to generation options to specify maximum potential input length (in tokens).
 Value of this parameter is automatically calculated based on all input prompts, but it can be overriden by the user.

+## Memory Optimizations

+The following optimizations were introduced to reduce the model memory footprint:
+* Logits trimming - when calculating the lm_head output, the model converts [bs, seq_len, hidden_dim] tensor to [bs, seq_len, vocab_size].
+Only the logits corresponding to N+1 tokens are needed for output generation, and the rest can be discarded.
+Trimming the tensor before lm_head calculation saves computation time and memory.
+* Reusing kv-cache - HPU graphs require static references to model inputs.
+To ensure that, the 'wrap_in_hpu_graph' utility uses a cache that handles storing and updating the data before calling `graph.replay()`.
+It affects all tensors that go through the model's `forward`.
+Tensors in kv-cache were initially passed through the model.forward(), resulting in an additional copy in the HPU graph cache.
+This led to significant memory overhead.
+Using an alternative approach, the kv-cache is preallocated and stored in the model.
+* HPU graph bypass - due to the large intermediate tensor sizes, the first output generation step uses a lot of memory, which is then applied by the HPU graph overhead.
+Disabling HPU graphs for the first token saves memory at low performance cost.
+* Splitting lm_head - by default, DeepSpeed does not shard the lm_head.
+Sharding and splitting it across cards saves a significant amount of memory.
+* Specifying max_input_length - knowing the maximum possible input length enables an improved padding strategy.
+Inputs are padded only to max_input_length, followed by padding the subsequent tokens to the maximum length.
+This saves compute time and memory requirements, as the first step is usually the most memory-consuming.

 ## Inference and Examples

 Consider the following command: